 Engage in Clear Communication

 Prepare to answer any questions and to have an open conversation with them in the future.
 Ensure you’re all on the same page on the level of communication they need and how each person feels.
 Talk about your needs and expectations until you reach a mutual understanding of what excellent communication means to both of you.
-Clear communication is key to make your relationship stronger.
+Clear communication is key to making your relationship after addiction stronger.

 Trust is one of those crucial, intangible building blocks of any stable relationship.
 It’s vital, and often the addict has been given a chance after a wasted opportunity to prove themselves trustworthy.

 When exploring how to rebuild your family, remember patience is crucial in rebuilding trust.
 As with all things that are worth having, give trust time to grow.
 Be honest, consistent, and share your family time.
 In turn, they’ll help you rebuild a part of yourself that had been lost.

 Addiction is a complicated and often misunderstood disorder.
 Quality addiction treatment requires a comprehensive and compassionate approach.
 Contact us today to speak with our family therapists and learn more about our family recovery programs to build healthy relationships.
 Our clinical psychologist can help you pave the way to restore your relationships.